kulack/terraform-provider-assert/README.md

 * during validation ( static variables passed to terraform or computed during validation )
 * during apply ( dynamic variables known after resource is created )

-terraform-provider-assert works in both stages, however, if you pass condition based on value computed from resource data it will only **throw** during apply stage.
+terraform-provider-asserting works in both stages, however, if you pass condition based on value computed from resource data it will only **throw** during apply stage.

 # Installation
 ## terraform < 13.0